AOEpeople/aoe_technology_radar/data/radar/2022-03-28/mob-programming.md

 tags: [agile, coding]
 ---

-While practising pair programming for several years now at AOE, we have started using [remote mob programming](https://www.remotemobprogramming.org/) extensively when switching to remote work during the COVID-19 pandemic.
+While practising pair programming for several years now at DCX, we have started using [remote mob programming](https://www.remotemobprogramming.org/) extensively when switching to remote work during the COVID-19 pandemic.